 Marketplace Safety; Read Reviews About Sellers

 There are a lot of e-marketplaces with thousands of sellers to buy from.
 I’m pretty sure you know what a marketplace is.
 Online, vendors register with multi sellers platforms to sell their products.
-Aliexpress, eBay, jumia marketplace, Etsy are examples of online marketplaces.
+Amazon, Aliexpress, eBay, Jumia and Etsy are examples of online marketplaces.

 Whenever you visit a marketplace to purchase anything, ensure you are doing so safely.
-The first thing to do is checking the seller’s reputation and reviews.
+The first thing to do is to check the seller’s reputation and reviews.
 Beware of fake user reviews.
-Most genuine buyers upload pictures of the items they’ve purchased (aliexpress).
+Most genuine buyers upload pictures of the items they’ve purchased.

 Marketplace Safety; Use Escrow Service

 Use the escrow service provided by the marketplace.
 Some sellers might suggest you make payment directly to them.
 Don’t fall for this even though he/she might be genuine.
-It’s better safe than never!
+It’s better safe than sorry!

 Buy From Sites that Deliver To Your Location